 Skip to main content

-Add Google Indexing API export
+Add Google Indexing export

 The Google Indexing API helps site owners request page recrawls from Google after they perform major changes to their pages.
 Timely page recrawls help freshly modified pages appear in new relevant Google searches and attract high-quality user traffic.